Skip to main content

 Benefits:

-• Flexible routing: Channel selection happens based on user preferences and routing rules
+• Flexible routing - Channel selection based on user preferences and routing rules

-• Personalization: Access to user attributes for dynamic content
+• Personalization - Access user attributes for dynamic content

-• Preference management: Users can control notification channels and frequency
+• Preference management - Users control their notification channels and frequency

-• Data persistence: User information stored for future notifications
+• Data persistence - User information persists across notifications

 User Custom Attributes